Adnan-Kibe/new-icd-backend/README.md

 # ICD BACKEND

-> Use alembic upgrade head to update the tables
+> Run the Docker Compose file to start the services, then execute `alembic upgrade head` to apply the latest database migrations and update all tables.